 Frank Lloyd Wright

-Interior Style & Design176 page hardcover.
+176 page hardcover.
 This legendary architect's vision wasn't limited to mere structures.
 Many of Frank Lloyd Wright's "organic" home furnishings have become bona fide classics, as well-known as the buildings for which he designed them.
 This stunningly illustrated survey of Wright's stylish interiors delivers an up-close look at his designs in furniture, fittings, ornamentation, lighting, art glass, fabric patterns, carpets, and even crockery.
-Informative text and fantastic color photography document the revolutionary methods, techniques, and materials with which the visionary 20th-century architect transformed the indoor spaces of domestic, public, and religious buildings. -
+Informative text and fantastic color photography document the revolutionary methods, techniques, and materials with which the visionary 20th-century architect transformed the indoor spaces of domestic, public, and religious buildings.

 Frank Lloyd Wright's Furnishings

-(Wright at a Glance)60 page hardcover with 35 color and 3 black & white photographs.
+60 page hardcover with 35 color and 3 black & white photographs.
 From built-in furniture to lighting, textiles, tableware, and mosaics, this book introduces readers to the wealth of interior objects that bear the Wright imprint.
-Not afterthoughts, but parts of the architectural whole, Wright's furnishings and decorative pieces created a sense of repose—the key in his mind, to a proper home. -
+Not afterthoughts, but parts of the architectural whole, Wright's furnishings and decorative pieces created a sense of repose—the key in his mind, to a proper home.

 The Butterfly Chandelier, double pedestal and two single pedestal lamps and the familiar wall sconce from the Dana-Thomas House are described in detail.
 Also included are the bedroom lamp from the Little House, the Cheney wall sconce, and the Robie dining room table lamp.